percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.14.0.md

 * [Physical backups](backups-about.md#physical) are now officially supported by the Operator.
 Physical backups are much faster than logical backups, but need more storage, amd still have the **technical preview stauts**.

-* Starting from now, the Operator [can be installed in multi-namespace (so-called “cluster-wide”) mode](../cluster-wide.md), when a single Operator can be given a list of namespaces in which to manage Percona Server for MongoDB clusters

 ## New Features

 * {{ k8spsmdbjira(713) }} Support for [physical backups](backups-about.md#physical)